dcvice1967/jsModbus/README.md

 Installation
 ------------

-Simply 'git clone' this repository into your project. jsModbus depends on put ('npm install put');
+Simply `git clone` this repository into your project. jsModbus depends on put (`npm install put`);

 Testing
 -------

-The test files are implemented using [mocha](https://github.com/visionmedia/mocha).
+The test files are implemented using [mocha](https://github.com/visionmedia/mocha) and sinon.

-Simply 'npm install -g mocha' and to run the tests type from the root folder 'mocha test/*.test.js'.
+Simply `npm install -g mocha` and `npm install -g sinon`.
+To run the tests type from the projects root folder `mocha test/*`.

 Please feel free to fork and add your own tests.